Liquidity ratios: types, formulas and how to use them

 The three main liquidity ratios are:

-• Current ratio: Compares all current assets to current liabilities
+- Current ratio: compares all current assets to current liabilities

-• Quick ratio: Excludes inventory from current assets calculation
+- Quick ratio: excludes inventory from current assets calculation

-• Cash ratio: Uses only cash and cash equivalents
+- Cash ratio: uses only cash and cash equivalents

 1. Current ratio

-The current ratio divides your current assets by current liabilities.
-This ratio shows whether you have enough working capital to cover business expenses over the next 12 months.
+The current ratio divides your current assets by current liabilities, showing whether you have enough working capital to cover business expenses over the next 12 months.
+It's also called the working capital ratio because it measures the funds you need to operate your business day-to-day.

 Current ratio liquidity formula